cdk-entest/appsync-ddb/README.md

 ## Introduction

 [GitHub](https://github.com/cdk-entest/appsync-ddb) shows a basic example how to create and use an appsync api with a dynamodb table behind.
+[Amplify GraphQL](https://github.com/cdk-entest/appsync-ddb) for faster development and [Amplify Sandbox](https://sandbox.amplifyapp.com/)

 - create appsync app, api key and schema (frontend)
 - create datasource, resolvers (backend)